meeshkan/unmock-webextension/README.md

 ### Description

 Are you a developer using third-party APIs?
-Easily create formal OpenAPI specification from written API documentation directly in-browser to:
+Easily create formal OpenAPI specification from API documentation in browser to:

 - write better tests
 - automatically generate client code